FabriceBoyer/wikipedia_server/README.md

 Copy .env.example and rename it to .env
 Modify values as required

-Call ./download_dump.sh script to download latest wikipedia xml dump
+Call ./download_dump.sh script to download latest dump

 Call ./start.sh to start the docker compose stack